MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 ![Screenshot of HoloLens message showing device has been disabled.](media/hololens-thermal-warning-4.jpg "Screenshot of HoloLens message showing device has been disabled")

-When the device returns to an optimal operating temperature, you'll see a message saying that outgoing video quality is being restored.
+When the device returns to an optimal operating temperature, you'll see a message that says outgoing video quality is being restored.

 ![Screenshot of HoloLens message showing outgoing video has been restored.](media/hololens-thermal-restore.jpg "Screenshot of HoloLens message showing outgoing video has been restored")